 IDTA Social Media Policy

-The IDTA has two official social media sources both of which are secured and controlled by IDTA.
+The IDTA has the following official social media sources which are secured and controlled by IDTA.

 They consist of official pages on: